Hurricane Marilyn: Martinique

 Rainfalls in Martinique peaked at 9.06 in in Morne Rouge, 8.94 in in Ajoupa Bouillon, 6.4 in in Saint Pierre, ranging as low as 6 in in Ducos.
 The highest wind gust reported was 80 mi/h in Trinite, the location of the only recorded sustained winds in Martinique, which was 58 mph.

 Guadeloupe

 Hurricane Marilyn moved directly across Îles des Saintes and the southern part of Basse-Terre Island in the night of September 14–15, 1995, bringing the highest known rainfall totals to the island from a tropical cyclone.

 Rainfalls over 12-hours in Guadeloupe were up to 20 in in Saint-Claude, 19.09 in in Guillard-Basse-Terre and 17.63 in in Gaba.
 The highest wind gust reported in Guadeloupe was 84 mph in Marie-Galante.
 The next ones were near 52 mi/h in Raizet with maximal wind gust at 68 and 61 mi/h in Desirade.

 Minimal pressure recorded at 989 mbar in Basse-Terre.

 Damage was moderate in the south, due to the massive amount of rainfall.

-Marilyn was one of the three cyclones that affected the region in 1995 after Tropical Storm Iris and Hurricane Luis as the total estimated damage was near 500 millions francs.
+Marilyn was one of the three hurricanes that affected the region in 1995, after Iris and Luis; the total estimated damage was near 500 million francs.